GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-suborganization-framework.md

 * OPM - Agency, Sub-Agency - Utilizes two levels, `agency` and `sub-agency`.
 [Example data](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/OPM-AGY-9-25.csv).

 ### Proposal #1

+**Adopt OMB model outright**

-* Agency should only be populated with a value from the `agency` column in X table.
+* Agency should only be populated with a value from the `agency` column in the [OMB A-11 dataset](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Bureau_Lists-OMB-OPM-dotgov_crossmatch-2025.csv).
-* Only the 15 executive departments should populate the `bureau` column, and they should do so only with a value from the `bureau` values associated with their department in X table.
+* Only the 15 executive departments should populate the `bureau` column, and they should do so only with a value from the `bureau` values associated with their department in the [OMB A-11 dataset](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Bureau_Lists-OMB-OPM-dotgov_crossmatch-2025.csv).
 * `Suborganization` should be used for any entity below an agency or agency/bureau.
-* Deprecate the use of `office` in this effort as it is informal and less versitile/partially in conflict with `suborganization`.